 (The ManKind Initiative is not responsible for quality of support these organisations give you).

-A list of solicitors is available here: Solicitors List (May 2019)
+A list of solicitors is available here: List of Solicitors (September 2020)

 The Code of Practice for Victims of Crime is a statutory Government document which sets out the information, support and services that victims of crime are entitled to receive from criminal justice agencies in England and Wales.
 These criminal justice agencies include the police and Crown Prosecution Service.